 My goal is to inspire you to reconnect with real, wholesome food and with yourself.
 Step away from processed, nutritionally vacant foods and start incorporating rich, wholesome good-for-you ingredients that fuel your body.
-Observe how you feel as a result of these changes.
 Feel good about feeding your body well and for making the effort to take care of yourself from the inside.
 I truly believe that food is the key to overall wellbeing and health, and has the ability to heal or harm us.

 Wherever you are in your own food journey, I am sure you will find something here you like.

 Below are a few questions you may find yourself wondering as you explore and incorporate plant-based whole foods into your life.

 The way I think about the term “whole foods”, is food that we consume as close as can be to the way which nature intended them.
 Confused?
 Don’t be.
 Think of how apples grow or how zucchini grows, or even almonds – these are whole foods.
 They are full of nutrition, flavour and are so good for you!
 We eat them just the way nature has provided them; as in, they still exist in their most natural state.
 Whole foods are minimally processed and certainly don’t contain artificial anything, additives or other scary-sounding ingredients.
 Which also means they are absolutely full of nutrition.
 So why are we eating food with long lists of ingredients we can’t pronounce and numbers instead of words we understand?
 It’s just not natural.
 In fact, it’s kind of scary.